grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/sr.md

 ### SR-11 (2): Configuration Control for Component Service and Repair

-Maintain configuration control over the following system components awaiting service or repair and serviced or repaired components awaiting return to service: {{ insert: param, sr-11.02_odp }}.
+Maintain configuration control over the following system components awaiting service or repair and serviced or repaired components awaiting return to service: system components requiring configuration control are defined;.

 None.

-configuration control over {{ insert: param, sr-11.02_odp }} awaiting service or repair is maintained;
+configuration control over system components requiring configuration control are defined; awaiting service or repair is maintained;

-configuration control over serviced or repaired {{ insert: param, sr-11.02_odp }} awaiting return to service is maintained.
+configuration control over serviced or repaired system components requiring configuration control are defined; awaiting return to service is maintained.

 Supply chain risk management policy and procedures